The Best Yoga Mats!

 Mats of this thickness have their downsides when it comes to cushioning, comfort, grip, and support but they are definitely the easiest to transport so if that is your number one concern, go with an easy to pack mat!
 The thicker the mat, the less easy they are to transport.
 Similarly, extra long yoga mats are going to be less portable than shorter ones because there will be more mat to physically roll up, which will mean a bulkier mat to stuff away in your bag or to carry.
 (But, of course, if you are super tall and you absolutely just NEED a long yoga mat, you will likely have to sacrifice some transportability in this case).
 An added bonus of many of the mats on our list is that they are actually conveniently sold with a carrying bag to go with them.

 If you are practicing yoga, whether it is because you are a long time, hardcore yogi skilled in the exercise’s many different forms or because you need a classroom atmosphere and someone leading you through the poses in order to get a good post-run stretch and work out some of your achy joints and muscles, you likely care about the well being of your body, the well being of others, and the well being of the earth and environment.
-If you value sustainability and eco-friendliness, then taking up the sport of yoga should not mean you have to sacrifice your values!
+If you value sustainability and Eco-friendliness, then taking up the sport of yoga should not mean you have to sacrifice your values!

-When it comes to price, you can basically find yoga mats at ANY price point.
 From super cheap mats that you can pick up at any old retail store to very high end, very expensive mats from some of the best-known manufacturers and private yoga studios around the world, there is bound to be a yoga mat that fits your budget.
 Our list takes into consideration price, and we have strayed away from offering you the super, super cheap options that are just not worth your money at all but have provided you with relatively well-priced options that are more than just a bargain, but that hold their own against other more expensive brands in terms of performance.
 As far as actual price is concerned, the mats on our list range from $15 all the way up to $200.
 That might seem like a lot, but do not just immediately write off the more expensive mats!

 Other Important Things To Think About